A Shift On Women’s Surgical Ward

 Continue reading “We Are Worth It”

-I’m usually the calm professional at work (on the outside anyway) I’ve only lost my composure once, with an unprofessional bully type colleague.
+I’m usually calm and professional at work (on the outside anyway) only losing my composure once, with a bully type colleague.

 The older you get, it’s easier to take these people on, call out the behaviour, never comfortable but important to find your voice when someone is taking the piss.